anvilistas/anvil-extras/docs/guides/modules/persistence.rst

    assert book.display_text == "Fluent Python by Luciano Ramalho"

+*NOTE* If you create attributes with leading underscores, they will not form part of any update sent to a server function.

 Methods and Server Functions
 ----------------------------
 Each persisted class will have methods `add`, `update` and `delete` as well as